connected-ftarlan/tf-specialization/README.md

 # tf-specialization
 This repository implements deep neural networks using TensorFlow on some cool datasets.
-The material is taken from the Coursera's TensorFlow in Practice specialization but is implemented in python - as opposed to the Jupyter Notebook.
+The material is taken from the [Coursera's TensorFlow in Practice specialization](https://www.coursera.org/specializations/tensorflow-in-practice) but is implemented in python - as opposed to the Jupyter Notebook - for production-level adoption.

 ## Installation